Ankle and Foot Pain Treatment and Therapy

 Other Forms of Foot Pain

 While the key culprits are addressed above, there are many other ailments connected to foot pain that you may be experiencing.
+The root causes of these pains vary from overuse injuries, wearing shoes that do not fit properly, broken bones and more.
 These include the following: